-Having completed the first Pippi book in 1945, Vang Nyman teamed up with her cousin Pipaluk Freuchen to create Ivik the Fatherless, later published in the UK as Eskimo Boy.
-Pipaluk was the daughter of the famous Arctic explorer Peter Freuchen (surely the inspiration for Pippi’s pirate father) and his Inuit wife Navarana Mequpaluk.
-Until the age of 12 she was raised amongst the Greenland Inuit at Thule, one of the world’s most northernmost towns.
+Having completed the first Pippi Lognstocking book in 1945, illustrator Ingrid Vang Nyman teamed up with her cousin Pipaluk Freuchen to create Ivik the Fatherless, later published in the UK as Eskimo Boy.
+Pipaluk was the half Inuit daughter of Ingrid’s uncle, the famous Arctic explorer Peter Freuchen (surely the inspiration for Pippi’s pirate father).
+Until the age of 12 she was raised among the Greenland Inuit at Thule, one of the world’s most northernmost towns.

 Returning to his family shattered but stoic, Ivik forgets to secure his kayak.
 As they wail in the igloo it washes out to sea, leaving his family cut off from the rest of their community on the mainland.
 He is left as their sole provider, and embarks on a rites of passage that takes him through starvation, desperation and eventual salvation as Ivik faces a polar bear on the ice.

 Ingrid Vang Nyman isn’t the first artist you’d associate with this sort of grittily realistic adventure.
 She’s a Modernist and often deliberately un-lifelike.
 Her work on Astrid Lindgren’s Pippi stories is full of movement, peculiar perspective and vivid flat colour.
 Ivik on the other hand is rendered in black and white and for the most part deals with the travails of a family huddled in an igloo growing weak from starvation.